Door handle: Usage

 The location of the door handle along the horizontal axis on the door can vary between a few inches or centimeters away from the edge of the door to the exact center of the door, depending on local culture, decorative style, or owner preference.
 The distance from the edge of the door to the center of the handle is called the backset.

 The location of the door handle along the vertical axis on the door may vary between 34 and 48 in.

-Door knobs can be difficult for the young and elderly to operate.
-For this reason door handles in most American commercial and industrial buildings and in many households are lever-operated, rather than a knob, as the lever does not require a tight grip.
-Levers are also beneficial on doors with narrow stile widths where the reduced backset leaves insufficient space to comfortably turn a door knob.
+Doorknobs can be difficult for the young and elderly to operate.
+For this reason, door handles in most American commercial and industrial buildings and in many households are lever-operated, rather than a knob, as the lever does not require a tight grip.
+Levers are also beneficial on doors with narrow stile widths where the reduced backset leaves insufficient space to comfortably turn a doorknob.

 Most household door handles use a simple mechanism with a screw-style axle (called a spindle) that has at least one flat side, which is passed through the door jigger, leaving some length exposed on each side of the door to which the handles are attached.
 Some handles are attached on both sides by screwing or sliding them directly onto the spindle, and then securing one or more retaining screws (set screws) through the knob perpendicular to the flat of the spindle.
 Handles that lose traction can frequently be repaired by replacing or adjusting the set screw, which prevents them from slipping on the spindle.
 Other types of handles, typically used in Europe, slide onto the spindle but are affixed only to the door itself without use of set screws.